 For many years — as an accomplished branding expert and writer — Kerri Devine’s job was helping assorted fabulous and noteworthy people develop a deeper connection with others.
-Words appeared in many major magazines and newspapers.
+Her words appeared in many major magazines and newspapers.
 As a trusted author of speeches and OpEds for CEOs, philanthropists, and public figures, of course, somebody else’s name was always attached.

 Kerri loved to write from her own experiences, so she kept the fires of personal narrative burning.